glaubermarcelino/flutter_barcode_scanner/README.md

  NOTE: Currently, `scanMode` is just to show the graphics overlay for barcode and QR.
 Any of this mode selected will scan both QR and barcode.

 ### Continuous scan
-* If you need to scan barcodes continuously without closing camera use `FlutterBarcodeScanner.getBarcodeStreamReceiver` params will be same like `FlutterBarcodeScanner.scanBarcode` e.g.
+* If you need to scan barcodes continuously without closing camera use `FlutterBarScannerAlternative.getBarcodeStreamReceiver` params will be same like `FlutterBarScannerAlterative.scanBarcode` e.g.

 ```
-FlutterBarcodeScanner.getBarcodeStreamReceiver("#ff6666", "Cancel", false, ScanMode.DEFAULT)
+FlutterBarScannerAlternative.getBarcodeStreamReceiver("#ff6666", "Cancel", false, ScanMode.DEFAULT)
          .listen((barcode) {
          /// barcode to be used
          });